-Per statute, an eligible Participant may have a Gross Annual Household Income, at the time of initial eligibility, up to 60% AMI adjusted for household size with priority to serve those at 30% AMI.
-Minnesota Housing has further restricted the HTF Program eligibility to meet the local HPH criteria.
+Per Minnesota Statutes Section 462A.201, an eligible Participant may have a Gross Annual Household Income, at the time of initial eligibility, up to 60% Area Medium Income (AMI) as defined by the United States Department of Housing and Urban Development (HUD).
+Income limits may be adjusted for household size, with priority to serve those at 30% AMI.